svdgln/codingame/README.md

-**Hint:** We used two different languages and different strategies in this assignment.
-We learned and implemented both of these languages together.
-At the same time, we thought and decided on these strategies together.
+**Hint:** Thinking together as team members, we implemented different strategies for each programming languages in this assignment.